-PERSONNEL EXPENSE - Expenditures related to employee compensation including salaries and wages, fringe benefits, retirement, and special pays, such as shift differentials.
+PERSONNEL EXPENSE - Expenditures related to employee compensation including wages and salaries, fringe benefits, retirement, and special pays such as shift differentials.

 POLICY ISSUES - The addition, expansion, reduction, or modification of programs that have significant implications/impacts to the City or public.